JacquesPaymentsAgain/Visa-Direct-SDK-TS-Python/typescript-sdk/README.md

 #### MLE/JWE Support
 - Conditional encryption based on `requiresMLE(path)` from config
-- JWKS cache with TTL and 1x retry on `kid` mismatch
+- JWKS cache with TTL, retry on `kid` mismatch, and environment-aware fallbacks
 - Production mode: fail-closed when JWKS unavailable
-- Dev mode: no-op passthrough for simulator
+- Dev mode: JSON passthrough when JWKS is absent (simulator-friendly)

 #### mTLS Support
 ```typescript